PeterfiAndrei/technicaltest-ap/Readme.md

-# 🧪 Tokero Contact Form Automation
+# 🧪 Tokero App Automation

 This project automates the testing of the Tokero page form using [Playwright](https://playwright.dev/) and [Allure Reports](https://docs.qameta.io/allure/).